mahyaret/Data-Structures-and-Algorithms/***Questions-Solutions***/Linked-Lists-and-Trees/README.md

   Q3.
 Find the Lowest Common Ancestor.

   Q4.
-Check if two binary trees are identical
+Check if two binary trees are identical.

+  Q5.
+Search for a given data in a binary search tree.

 # Useful Links:
 https://www.techiedelight.com/list-of-problems/